End of Life Care for Patients with Disorders of Consciousness

 Prognosis

-Prognosis and possible recovery rely on the extent of the damage to the brain and the specific cause of the damage.
+Prognosis and possible recovery depend on the extent of the brain damage and the specific cause of the damage.
 Rapid treatment with the correct medical interventions and treatments is crucial for the successful recovery of the patient with DoC.
-The advancement of neuroimaging and electrophysiological techniques has provided insights into the brains of those with DoC, which results in more accuracy in prognosis (27).
+The advancement of neuroimaging and electrophysiological techniques has provided insights into the brains of those with DoC, which results in a more accurate prognosis (27).

 Ask yourself...